0mar/dealiiscale/README.md

 ## Configuring CMake for deal.II

 deal.II uses CMake for its compilation process, as does this repo.
-If for some reason CMake is not present on your system, it is easily installed using [Homebrew][4] (Mac).
+If for some reason CMake is not present on your system, it is easily installed using [Homebrew][4] (Mac) or `apt-get` (Debian/Ubuntu).

-Opening the deal.II app will open a shell with preset environment variables that make compilation of your programs 'easy'.
+For Mac, Opening the OS X deal.II app will open a shell with preset environment variables that make compilation of your programs 'easy'.
 For some reason, this app takes quite some time to load, and its structure does not (by default) allow for the use of IDEs or other shells/terminals.

 Luckily, we do not need to open the deal.II app to compile our programs, since we can point CMake to the installation.